Hovestar/MetaParser/README.md

 ## Shameless Self Promotion
 I'm a junior at CU Boulder and I don't have a summer internship yet.
 If you think you'd like to interview me (or just ask me a question about this code) you can get me at <firstName>.<lastName>@colorado.edu.
 Oh and my name is Seth Hovestol.
+My friend Chance Roberts also pair programmed on this with me and he has the same email schema if you'd like to interview him.